 Students with questions or concerns this website does not address should contact the Disability Services Office at email@example.com or 757.352.4485.
 This will connect you with one of our two disability accommodations, Section 504, coordinators: Andrew Feltz or Elizabeth Fleischer.
 For in-person assistance, we are located in the Student Center, room 241.

 Policy on Accessibility

-The policy and intent of Regent University is to fully and completely comply with the Americans with Disabilities Act of 1990 (ADA), the Rehabilitation Act of 1973, and the Americans with Disabilities Amendments Act of 2008, to the extent that they apply to the university.
+The policy and intent of Regent University are to fully and completely comply with the Americans with Disabilities Act of 1990 (ADA), the Rehabilitation Act of 1973, and the Americans with Disabilities Amendments Act of 2008 to the extent that they apply to the university.

-Regent University will not discriminate against an otherwise qualified student with a disability in the admissions process, any academic activity or program, including student oriented services.
+Regent University will not discriminate against an otherwise qualified student with a disability in the admissions process or any academic activity or program, including student-oriented services.
 Likewise, the university will not discriminate against a Regent employee or prospective employee with a disability.

 It is also the policy and intent of Regent University to comply with the Virginians with Disabilities Act (VA Code Sec.
 51.5.5-41).

 Regent University is committed to providing an accessible online experience for all users, including those with disabilities.
 In support of this, we are continually working to enhance the user experience for everyone, and, as appropriate, strive to conform the website to generally-recognized guidelines for accessible web design, which are currently the Web Content Accessibility Guidelines (“WCAG”) 2.1 at Levels A and AA.

 We are committed to diversity and accessibility for all guests, so if, despite our ongoing efforts, you still have difficulties accessing any of our material on the website, please contact us through any of the telephone numbers or e-mail addresses below, and we will work with you to help resolve any issues.